City Council - @TownofAtherton

 The City Council is the legislative body of the Town of Atherton, with all the regulatory and corporate powers provided under California state law.
 The City Council provides the policy direction that guides the operation of the Town, adopts ordinances and resolutions that constitute the local laws of the Town, and sets the Town's priorities through the adoption of an annual budget and the provision of direction to the City Manager.
 The City Council represents the Town's residents through these actions and through the conveyance of constituent requests and concerns to the Town staff.

-The regular meetings of the City Council are held on the third Wednesday of each month at 7:00 p.m. in the City Council Chambers at 94 Ashfield Road, Atherton, California.
+The regular meetings of the City Council are held on the third Wednesday of each month at 7:00 p.m. at Holbrook-Palmer Park, 150 Watkins Avenue.
+Please see the most recent Agenda to confirm location.
 The City Council holds a special Study Session meeting on the first Wednesday of each month at 4:00 p.m.

 First Elected: November 2010